 - Keep the television, cell phone, computer, and other gadgets out of the bedroom.

-- Indulge in a relaxing pre-sleep activity like reading with a dim light, taking a warm bath, or doing a few easy yoga poses.
+- Indulge in a relaxing presleep activity, such as reading with a dim light, taking a warm bath, and doing a few easy yoga poses.

 You’ll need some time after you’re diagnosed with OAB to figure out the best treatments.
 Meanwhile, you may continue to struggle with symptoms.
 Don’t let that stop you from enjoying social interactions.

 You can always plan ahead to accommodate any potential urge to go.
 Meet a friend at a museum or theater where the bathrooms are easily available.
 Limit your time together to reduce anxiety.
 Gradually, as you start treatment and experience success, you’ll be able to expand your outings.

 Sunlight, nature, and exercise are all great remedies for anxiety and stress.
 Make a point to get outside at least a couple times a week.
 At first, you may simply take the dog for a short walk or do a bit of gardening.
 Visit a park where you know they have open restrooms.
 Enjoy the outdoor area of a local library or museum.

 Make sure you’re still regularly doing things that you enjoy.
 You need to keep yourself feeling positive and strong so you can cope and continue to seek out solutions that work for you.